 Start Supplemental Information

-On January 27, 2016, NMFS received an application from the states to reauthorize the 2012 MMPA section 120 authorization through June 30, 2021.
-On March 28, 2016, NMFS published a notice in the Federal Register (81 FR 17141), announcing receipt of the states' application, and soliciting public comments on the application and any additional information that NMFS should consider in making its decision.
-On May 31, 2016, NMFS reconvened the Pinniped-Fishery Interaction Task Force (Task Force), which was open to the public, and during which it reviewed the states' application, public comments on the application, and other information related to sea lion predation on salmonids at Bonneville Dam.
-The Task Force completed and submitted its report to NMFS on June 22, 2016.
-Thirteen of the fourteen members recommended that NMFS approve the states' extension request, with one member dissenting.
-All decision documents, including a copy of the new authorization, are available on NMFS's West Coast Region web page (see ADDRESSES).
+Pursuant to the MMPA, NMFS determined that the state's application contained sufficient information to warrant convening the Task Force.
+On November 9, 2017, NMFS published a notice in the Federal Register (82 FR 52083), announcing receipt of the state's application, and soliciting public comments on the application and any additional information that NMFS should consider in making its decision.
+On August 20-22, 2018, NMFS convened a Task Force that was open to the public.
+The Task Force reviewed the state's application, public comments on the application, and other information related to CSL predation on UWR spring-run Chinook salmon and UWR winter steelhead at Willamette Falls.
+The Task Force completed and submitted its report to NMFS on October 15, 2018.
+The majority of Task Force members present at the meeting (12 of 16) recommended that NMFS approve the state's application, while 1 Task Force member recommended that NMFS deny the state's application, and 3 Task Force members abstained.
+All decision documents, including a copy of the authorization, are available on NMFS's West Coast Region web page (see ADDRESSES).

 End Supplemental Information